Thursday, April 24, 2025

 Here’s one combination that helped me more than once shift from chaotic working to one of clarity:

-The Fishbone Diagram and the Five Whys analysis.
+The Fishbone Diagram and the 5 Whys analysis.

 What is the purpose of a Fishbone Diagram?

 Also known as the Ishikawa Diagram, the fishbone is a visual cause-and-effect problem-solving tool.
-It helps teams identify root causes by organising contributing factors into structured categories.
+It helps teams see below the surface and identify root causes by organising contributing factors into structured categories.

 It’s a great way to: